 An officer who does not meet the minimum holding requirement may not sell any shares of our Common Stock until he or she meets the holding requirement and would continue to meet the holding requirement following any such sale.
-Unvested performance-based stock awards and performance-based stock units do not count toward satisfaction of the Stock Ownership Guidelines.
+Unvested performance-based stock awards and PSUs do not count toward satisfaction of the Stock Ownership Guidelines.
 Officers subject to the Stock Ownership Guidelines are expected to comply within five years from the later of the initial effective date of the guidelines (June 1, 2021) or the date the individual is named to a participating position (or a higher holding requirement, if applicable).
-All of the actively serving Named Executive Officers have met the holding requirement.
+All of the Named Executive Officers have met the holding requirement.

-The Stock Ownership Guidelines effectively require that our officers subject to the coming years' requirements hold as a group approximately \$10.7 million of Company stock, including unvested time-based restricted stock and unvested time-based restricted stock units.
+The Stock Ownership Guidelines effectively require that our officers subject to the coming years' requirements hold as a group approximately \$10.7 million of Company stock, including unvested time-based restricted stock and unvested RSUs.